patrykkalinowski/godot-openvr-asset-wiki/Setting-up-a-basic-project.md

 OpenVR will sync to the refresh rate of the HMD so turning of Godots vsync ensures we can render at the correct framerate.

-Finally we set `Engine.target_fps` to 90.
+Finally we set `Engine.iterations_per_second` to 90.
 This set the update rate for the physics engine which needs to be in sync with the framerate of our game or objects controlled by our physics engine moving irradicly.

 # Adding placeholders for our hands